nus-cs2103-AY2021S1/tp/docs/UserGuide.md

-The commands available in the current version of Warenager are: add, delete, update, find, findexact, note, notedelete, stockview, stats, sort, print, bookmark, unbookmark, list and help.
+The commands available in the current version of Warenager are: add, delete, update, find, findexact, note, notedelete, stockview, stats, sort, print, bookmark, unbookmark, list, tab and help.
 Refer to the [Commands](#commands) section to for details of each command.

 --------------------------------------------------------------------------------------------------------------------